thingsdb/ThingsDocs/v1/content/procedures-api/_index.md

 ### Examples

-Below is an example where we make a procedure in the `@thingsdb` scope to help us create a user in ThingsDB with some pre-defined access rights and a token for one day usage.
+Below is an example where we make a procedure in the `@thingsdb` scope to help us create a user in ThingsDB with some predefined access rights and a token for one day usage.

 ```thingsdb,should_pass,@t
 new_procedure('create_user', |name| {